maverick0025/project2898AD/README.md

 ### Future tasks:
 1. Scheduler to check the expiration of access token and call refresh access token function.
 2. Add custom Exception handler to handle exceptions.
-3. Add a function to call a specific event api and then cross verify the start time and end time and then send the mail appropriately.

 ### Inprogress tasks:
 1. Restructuring the code
+2. Add a function to check the specific event for it's start time, end time and also end date.
+Manage well with end date especially.

 ### Tasks finished:
 1. Implement get authorization code from google oauth